-Adding a prefix (e.g. "sfa") to your schema referencing as follows:

-xmlns:sfa="urn:oecd:ties:stffatcatypes:v2"

-Thereafter, use that prefix "sfa" when tagging the data elements as shown below:

-<sfa:SendingCompanyIN></sfa:SendingCompanyIN></sfa:TransmittingCountry></sfa:TransmittingCountry>

-- ii.
-XML data elements which are compulsory for FATCA reporting (i.e. Validation or Mandatory) are not included. - iii.
-The use of certain characters (e.g. ampersand (&) and less than (<)) or certain combinations of characters (e.g. double dash (--) and slash asterisk (/)) as XML element values are not allowed and will result in the FATCA XML file being rejected.
-For more information on the use of prohibited/restricted characters, please visit FATCA XML Schema Best Practices for Form 8966. - iv.
+E) XML FILE E.1 What are some of the common issues to note when preparing the FATCA XML file?
+These issues include: i.
+Using of default namespace is prohibited by the IRS.
+Please use namespace prefixes for all elements.
+Example: Adding a prefix (e.g. "sfa") to your schema referencing as follows: xmlns:sfa="urn:oecd:ties:stffatcatypes:v2" Thereafter, use that prefix "sfa" when tagging the data elements as shown below: <sfa:sendingcompanyin></sfa:sendingcompanyin> <sfa:transmittingcountry></sfa:transmittingcountry> ii.
+XML data elements which are compulsory for FATCA reporting (i.e. Validation or Mandatory) are not included. iii.
+The use of certain characters (e.g. ampersand (&) and less than (<)) or certain combinations of characters (e.g. double dash () and slash asterisk (/)) as XML element values are not allowed and will result in the FATCA XML file being rejected.
+For more information on the use of prohibited/restricted characters, please visit FATCA XML Schema Best Practices for Form 8966. iv.
 In preparing the FATCA XML file, the Reporting SGFI did not adhere to the required file naming convention. (e.g. the file name should not contain any space character).

 E.2 What required data validation should be done on the FATCA XML file prior to being submitted to IRAS?
 The FATCA XML file must be validated against the FATCA XML schema.
 The US IRS FATCA XML Schema v2.0 User Guide and IRAS Supplementary XML Schema User Guide for Preparing the FATCA Reporting Data File contains pertinent information to ensure data contained in the report is valid and outlines which data elements are compulsory, as well as specific business rules for each data element.
 The User Guides are available on the IRAS FATCA webpage.
 E.3 How can Reporting SGFIs validate the FATCA XML file against the FATCA XML Schema?

-There are several freeware, shareware and commercial products on the internet that are available for performing validation of the FATCA XML file against the FATCA XML Schema.
+There are soveral freeware, shareware and commercial products on the internet that are available for performing validation There are several freeware, shareware and commercial products on the internet that are available for performing validation of the FATCA XML file against the FATCA XML Schema.
 In general, IT professionals/vendors who are skilled in XML technology should be able to perform this validation with the appropriate software.

-E.4 What if a Reporting SGFI does not validate the FATCA XML file before submitting the file to IRAS?
+E.4 What if a Baparting SCEI does not validate the EATCA XML file before submitting the file to IBAS2 C.4 What if a Reporting SGFI does not validate the FATCA XML file before submitting the file to IRAS?
 The XML file may be rejected.
-In the event this happens, the Reporting SGFI will have to prepare the file again for resubmission.
+In the event this happens, the Reporting SGFI will have to prepare the file again for re- submission.
 Getting the FATCA XML file validated before transmission reduces the effort and time needed to prepare the FATCA XML file for re-submission.
 E.5 What is the difference between Corrected, Amended and Void Data?

-- Corrected Data (FATCA2) is used for records that are re-submitted after the Reporting SGFI has been notified of a problem with the file or underlying data.
+L.5 what is the unreferice between corrected, Amended and void bata: Corrected Data (FATCA2) is used for records that are re-submitted after the Reporting SGFI has been notified of a problem with the file or underlying data.
 Corrected Data should ONLY be used when responding to a US IRS request to correct the data.
-In such circumstances, Reporting SGFI will receive a notice from IRAS indicating "Record error(s) highlighted by Singapore's AEOI Partner(s)". - Amended Data (FATCA4) is used to amend a record(s) previously submitted to IRAS, but is later found to contain erroneous information by the Reporting SGFI or when IRAS informs the Reporting SGFIs that the FATCA return was "accepted with error(s)".
+In such circumstances, Reporting SGFI will receive a notice from IRAS indicating "Record error(s) highlighted by Singapore's AEOI Partner(s)". nigningnied by Singapore's AEOF Partner(s).
+Amended Data (FATCA4) is used to amend a record(s) previously submitted to IRAS, but is later found to contain erroneous information by the Reporting SGFI or when IRAS informs the Reporting SGFIs that the FATCA return was "accepted with error(s)".
+1